What You Need to Know About Feeding Your French Bulldog

 The Soaring Popularity of Frenchies

 French bulldogs have skyrocketed in popularity over the last few years.
 In 2013, they were the 11th most popular dog breed in the United States, according to the American Kennel Club.
-A short three years later, they'd jumped to #6 of the most popular dog breeds.
+A short three years later, they'd jumped to the #6 position.

 With their soaring popularity, more and more people are adopting Frenchies to be a part of their family.
 Unfortunately, many people don't know about the French bulldog's specialized dietary needs.
 They think that wheezing, snorting, coughing and sneezing are just cute little breed characteristics, when they may be warning signs that you're feeding your bulldog the wrong type of food.

 Keep reading to explore what French bulldogs need in their diet, the optimal dog food ingredients for a healthy Frenchie and a nice coat, and what ingredients you should definitely avoid if you want a happy bulldog.

 With a cute snort and a loud sniff, French bulldogs are notorious for inhaling their food.
 These gluttonous little puppies are infamous for being treat-motivated and eating anything they can.
 If your French bulldog eats too quickly or too much you may be promoting obesity and you can also be increasing her risks of puppy bloat.
 Bloat is dangerous and kills many Frenchies every year!
 Slow down how quickly your Frenchie eats to help manage his weight and protect against dog bloat.

 Depending on their parents, the typical French bulldog is about a foot tall and weight 16-24 pounds (for girl dogs) and 20-28 pounds (for boy dogs).
 While a fat, chubby Frenchie may look cute, all that overfeeding is actually lethal.